 Amanda is a writer and a mental health blogger.
 Her blogging has led to recognition, which won her the honours of the 2017 Liebster Award and the 2016 PTSD Blogger Award.
 She is advocating for mental heath rights across Canada by sharing her experiences living with PTSD (Post-Traumatic Stress Disorder) and GAD (General Anxiety Disorder).
-She is an ambassador and voluneteer for many mental health initiatives, including #SickNotWeak and CMHA.
+She is an ambassador and volunteer for many mental health initiatives, including #SickNotWeak and many other local activisms.

 She is also a contributing writer for The Mighty.
-Her published article, “To the Cashier Who Realized I Was Having a Panic Attack” had over 300 shares in the first hour of publication and has since received worldwide recognition from organizations, including To Write Love on Her Arms (TWLOHA), and other mental health authors.
+Her published article, “To the Cashier Who Realized I Was Having a Panic Attack” had over 300 shares in the first hour of publication and has since received worldwide recognition from other organizations, including To Write Love on Her Arms (TWLOHA).

 Amanda resides in Corner Brook, Newfoundland and Labrador with her husband, their two cats, and an English Mastiff named Miesha.